 ← Back to BlogEducation

 What Is Preferred Stock?
-A Plain English Guide
+A Basic Guide

-March 10, 2026·6 min read·By Robin Gillingham
+10 March 2026·6 min read·By Robin Gillingham

 Where preferred stock sits in the capital structure

-Fixed dividends and income predictability
+Fixed dividends, and why income investors care

-Cumulative versus non-cumulative dividends
+Cumulative versus non-cumulative

-Perpetual versus term preferred stock
+Perpetual versus term

 How preferred stock compares to bonds